mrhuke/supervised_two_speaker/README.md

 Outputs:
-- rmask:   Estimated soft masks for two speaker (mask{1}  and mask{2})
+- rmask:   Estimated soft masks for two speaker (mask{1}  and mask{2}) The two ratio masks will also be output as ascii files: ratio_mask_1.ascii and ratio_mask_2.ascii

 Run an example:
 - In Linux, go to the “run” folder, start MATLAB, and input the following commands: